Avante-Vangard/AV-MidiMacros/ReadMe.md

 > Read through this entire document before attempting to use AV-MidiMacros.

-> Proceed at your own risk.
+> Proceed at your own risk!
 Running any program carries risk.
 This file and the resulting script may or may not act appropriately.
-No warranties of any kind are provided. following these instructions may provide usable code, but the resposibility for that code rests on the one following this guide.
+No warranties of any kind are provided.
+Following these instructions may provide usable code, but the responsibility for that code rests on the one following this guide.

+## Background.
-## Background (or, Why am I here?)
+### _(or, Why am I here?)_

 ### Translating MIDI into computer keystrokes on Linux.

 > Re: (https://superuser.com/questions/1170136/translating-midi-input-into-computer-keystrokes-on-linux)
+>

-> I have a MIDI controller (Launchkey Mini) that I don't really use for music production anymore, but I would like to use the drum pad buttons or piano keys on it to perform computer keyboard combinations, such as Ctrl + Alt + Delete, with a single press.
+> _I have a MIDI controller (Launchkey Mini) that I don't really use for music production anymore, but I would like to use the drum pad buttons or piano keys on it to perform computer keyboard combinations, such as Ctrl + Alt + Delete, with a single press._
+>

-> Whenever I try to research this question, I either get pointed to Bome's MIDI Translator, which costs money and isn't on Linux, a horribly outdated plug-in/application, or some random library for coding it myself, which I have no clue how to do since I have virtually no skill in programming things related to audio.
+> _Whenever I try to research this question, I either get pointed to Bome's MIDI Translator, which costs money and isn't on Linux, a horribly outdated plug-in/application, or some random library for coding it myself, which I have no clue how to do since I have virtually no skill in programming things related to audio._
+>

-    Is there some way I can do this?
-I am on Xubuntu 16.04.
+> _Is there some way I can do this?
+I am on Xubuntu 16.04._

 ____